 \section{Introduction}

-Bilevel imaging learning problems have been introduced in \cite{tappen2007utilizing} for learning Markov random fields models, and in \cite{de2013image,kunisch2013bilevel} for optimally learning variational models and nonsmooth regularizers in denoising problems.
-Thereafter, several other imaging applications have been successfully considered within this framework, e.g., noise model learning \cite{calatroni2013dynamic,calatroni2019analysis}, higher order regularizers \cite{reyes2015a,davoli2018one,davoli2019adaptive,hintermuller2017optimal}, blind deconvolution problems \cite{hintermuller2015bilevel}, nonlocal models \cite{d2021bilevel,bartels2020parameter}.
+Bilevel imaging learning problems were introduced in \cite{tappen2007utilizing} for learning Markov random fields models, and in \cite{de2013image,kunisch2013bilevel} for optimally learning noise models and nonsmooth sparsity-based regularizers in variational denoising problems.
+Thereafter, several other imaging applications have been successfully considered within this framework, e.g., mixed noise models \cite{calatroni2013dynamic,calatroni2019analysis}, higher-order regularizers \cite{reyes2015a,davoli2018one,davoli2019adaptive,hintermuller2017optimal}, blind deconvolution problems \cite{hintermuller2015bilevel}, nonlocal models \cite{d2021bilevel,bartels2020parameter}.

-The main difficulty of these problems relies on the nonsmooth structure of the lower-level instance, which has prevented the application of standard bilevel programming theory.
-In classical bilevel optimization, whenever the lower-level cost function is convex and differentiable and no additional inequality constraints are present, the problems may be equivalently written as \emph{Mathematical Programs with Complementarity Constraints (MPCC)}, which allows the use of the rich analytical toolbox developed for MPCC in the last decades to derive sharp optimality conditions \cite{luo1996mathematical,flegel2005guignard,outrata2000generalized}.
+The main difficulty of these problems relies on the nonsmooth structure of the lower-level instances, which prevented the application of standard bilevel programming theory.
+In classical bilevel optimization, whenever the lower-level cost function is convex and differentiable and no additional inequality constraints are present, the problems may equivalently be written as \emph{Mathematical Programs with Complementarity Constraints (MPCC)}, which allows the use of the rich analytical toolbox developed for MPCC in the last decades to derive sharp optimality conditions \cite{luo1996mathematical,flegel2005guignard,outrata2000generalized}.
 Since in most of the cases, however, this equivalence does not hold \cite{dempe2002foundations}, much of the research carried out in this field consists precisely in proving under which circumstances an MPCC formulation is possible.